 Expert Meeting

-On March 5-6, 2018, a team of species experts met to develop a modeling framework that would inform an upcoming SSA.
+On March 5-6, 2018, a team of species experts met to develop a modeling framework that could be used to inform an upcoming classification or recovery planning decisions.
 During that meeting the team developed a life cycle model (Figure 1), identified key threats, and estimated demographic rates by consensus.
-Experts agreed that the PR boa status should be assessed as a single analysis unit comprising the island of Puerto Rico, noting homogeneity in genetics, morphology, and behavior across the island.
+Experts agreed that the PR boa sspecies should be considered a single population unit comprising the island of Puerto Rico, noting homogeneity in genetics, morphology, and behavior across the island.

 Demographic Matrix Model

-We developed a stage-based Lefkovitch matrix model (Caswell 2001) for this population that grouped individuals into stages based on size (Figure 1).
+Based on the life history diagram, we developed a stage-based Lefkovitch matrix model (Caswell 2001) for this population that grouped individuals into stages based on size (Figure 1).
 We considered five life stages: young of the year, young (<60 cm), juveniles (60-90 cm), subadults (90-110 cm), and adults (>110 cm).
 We elicited the probabilities of annual survival, growth to the next size class, and fecundity (average number of offspring per individual) for each size class from the expert team or, where applicable, drew from the available literature (Table 1).
 The experts used personal information, unpublished data, and inference from captive zoo populations to determine average productivity, survival, and growth rates.
 The experts also directed us to graduate theses and dissertations that were completed but not widely available through literature searches.